-English's Stores was founded by Thomas English in 1869 and was run by the same family for well over a century.
+English's Stores was founded by Thomas English in 1868 and was run by the same family for well over a century.
 Thomas English was born into a farming family in Primrose Green, Lyng in 1832.
 He was the fourth of fifteen children and by the time he was nineteen he was working as an apprentice Grocer and Draper in Mattishall.
 This choice of trade was probably influenced by the fact that his uncle, John Bennett English, was a Linen Draper and Silk Mercer with a shop at 17, London Street, Norwich.
 Ten years later (aged 29) Thomas was working for Robert Jolly, a grocer and draper whose shop was on The Street in Long Stratton.
 It was there that Thomas met Mary Day, a girl from Wreningham, who was working as a housemaid for her uncle who ran a butcher's shop in the same village.
-Thomas and Mary married in 1862 and seven years later, by which time they had three daughters, they opened English's Stores on Low Road in Forncett St. Peter.
+Thomas and Mary married in 1862 and they moved to live in Hockering where they ran the Butcher's Arms P.H.
+Then around 1868, by which time they had three daughters, they opened English's Stores on Low Road in Forncett St. Peter.

-new home was a substantial property dating back to around 1600; as far as we
+new home (now called the Bishop's House) was a substantial property dating back to around 1600 and

 family, quite close by in Aslacton Road but we know very little about that